sammiee5311/sammiee5311.github.com/_pages/about-archive.md

 # HYEONG JUN AN

-- A software engineering student who is interested in Artificial Intelligence, especially computer vision.
-I am enthusiasm to learn new things and learning quickly.
-Also, willing to work in any environment. <br>
+- A software engineer who is recently graduated.
+I am interested in Cloud, Artificial Intelligence, and Infrastructure.

+- I am enthusiasm to learn new things and learning quickly.
+Also, willing to work in any environment.

+- currently learning WebApp & Clean Code & Typescript. <br>

 ## PROJECTS